p-ranav/indicators/README.md

 `indicators` supports multi-byte unicode characters in progress bars.

 If the `option::BarWidth` is set, the library aims to respect this setting.
-When filling the bar, if the next `Fill` string is has a display width that would exceed the bar width, then the library will fill the available portion with `' '` space characters instead.
+When filling the bar, if the next `Fill` string has a display width that would exceed the bar width, then the library will fill the remainder of the bar with `' '` space characters instead.

 See below an example of some progress bars, each with a bar width of 50, displaying different unicode characters: